Ilene Rushefsky Charland

 Lucie Desjardins, Maureen Lalonde, Mary Ann Collins-Williams

-Have you heard of a BVPC member who is having a difficult time (health issue, accident, hospitalization, loss of partner, etc.) and would benefit from receiving a card or a call from our team?
+Do you know of a BVPC member who is having a difficult time (health issue, accident, hospitalization, loss of partner, etc.) and would benefit from receiving a card or a call from our team?
 If so, please let us know.
 We will be happy to follow up and/or get in touch with them.

 The Last Word